Brie Larson: Personal life and media image

-Larson is reticent about her personal life and refuses to answer questions in interviews that make her uncomfortable.
-On her desire to be private, she has said she fears being judged for her flaws and that the privacy allows her to play a wide variety of roles without being typecast.
-Larson began dating Alex Greenwald, lead singer of the band Phantom Planet, in 2013, and they were engaged from 2016 to 2019.
+Larson is reticent to discuss her personal life, and refuses in interviews to answer questions that make her uncomfortable.
+On her desire to be private, she has said she fears being judged for her flaws, and that the privacy allows her to play a wide variety of roles without being typecast.

+Larson began dating Alex Greenwald, lead singer of the band Phantom Planet, in 2013; the couple were engaged from 2016 to 2019.
 They had lived together in the Hollywood Hills neighborhood of Los Angeles.
-She had credited Greenwald for creating a safe space for her and for empowering her to take risks in her work.
-Since 2019, Larson has been in a relationship with actor-filmmaker Elijah Allan-Blitz.
+She credited Greenwald for creating a safe space for her and for empowering her to take risks in her work.
+In 2019, Larson was in a relationship with actor-filmmaker Elijah Allan-Blitz.
+In 2023, she stated that she was single.

 Describing Larson's off-screen persona, Holly Millea of Elle wrote in 2016 that she "carries herself like an athlete, lean and solid, surefooted [and] yet her energy is warm and familial, literally embracing".
 The writer Anne Helen Petersen finds her to be "incredibly warm" and adds that she is "a serious nerd, with the endlessly tunneling knowledge of a homeschooler".
 Jennifer Dickison of Porter states that Larson's "fully formed" personality made it difficult to categorize her into a conventional slot.
+The Daily Telegraph's Claire Allfree wrote in 2025 that Larson can quickly transform from being friendly to "prickly and unresponsive".